reymon359/gatsby-personal-site/content/posts/getting-started-with-graphql-and-nodejs/index.md

 }
 ```

-A detail to take into account is that the method of the request is `POST`, which can confuse us if we are used to working with `RESTful` because this same request made in `RESTful`, where we just want to read information from the server, would be usually done using the method `GET`.
+A detail to take into account is that the method of the request is `POST`, which can confuse us if we are used to working with `RESTful` because this same request made in `RESTful`, where we just want to read information from the server, would be usually done with the method `GET`.

 The thing is that with GraphQL we always make `POST` requests where we pass **the query in the payload** (body).